 High levels of ROS have been associated with tissue damage, so early therapeutic strategies focused on ‘scavenging’ (removing) ROS to reduce tissue damage levels.
 However, these strategies did not prove clinically effective.
-More recently, it has become clear that the rolof ROS in disease include more subtle effects beyond tissue damage.
-Reversible oxidation of proteins by ROS has been identified as a fundamental cellular signalling mechanism – important in both health and disease.
+More recently, it has become clear that the role of ROS in disease includes more subtle effects beyond tissue damage.
+Reversible oxidation of proteins by ROS has been identified as a fundamental cellular signaling mechanism – important in both health and disease.
 This reappraisal of the role of ROS points to an opportunity for a second generation of more targeted anti-oxidative therapies.

 Genkyotex is exploiting this opportunity by inventing and developing highly targeted NOX inhibitors that: